tristanlatr/WPWatcher/README.md

 ## Configuration

 WPWatcher must read a configuration file to send mail reports.
-See [Wiki](https://github.com/tristanlatr/WPWatcher/wiki/Email-reports) for more informations.
+**See [Wiki](https://github.com/tristanlatr/WPWatcher/wiki/Email-reports) for more informations**.

 Select config file with `--conf File path`.
 You can specify multiple files.
 Will overwrites the keys with each successive file.
 If not specified, it will try to load config from files `~/.wpwatcher/wpwatcher.conf` , `~/wpwatcher.conf` and `./wpwatcher.conf`, in this order.